Author picture Phil Leggetter

 Processing and storage with Google Eventarc

 Eventarc's focus is on delivering events rather than processing their contents.
-As such, Eventarc does not offer in-flight processing or transformations.
+As such, Eventarc does not offer in-flight enrichment or transformations.
 Instead, you can define triggers that filter inbound events according to their source, type, and custom attributes, and then route them according to rules that you define.

 For example, you could specify a trigger that listens for new image files in Google Cloud Storage and routes them to a Cloud Function that adds a watermark and then back into EventArc for storage in a different Cloud Storage bucket.